 Minimum bitrate configuration

-Customers can set minimum bitrate in this section.
+Customers can set a minimum bitrate in this section.
 Using this option minimum bitrate can either be set on a per band basis or per SSID basis.
 It is recommended to use minimum bit rates per band.
 Using minimum bit rate on a per SSID basis will yield different experiences for each SSID and may also lead to coverage holes if not planned accordingly.
 Minimum bit rate per SSID can be used in applications where only known device types will be used and performance needs to be optimized for specific device types.
-It is recommended to consult a wireless expert before using minimum bit rate per SSID.
+It is recommended to consult a wireless expert before using a minimum bit rate per SSID.

-If minimum bit rate is set to be configured on a per band basis, the minimum bit rate slider appears in 2.4 GHz and 5 GHz radio settings section as shown below:
+If a minimum bit rate is set to be configured on a per band basis, the minimum bit rate slider appears in 2.4 GHz and 5 GHz radio settings section as shown below: